Molly Wright Starkweather

 Professor of Special Education and higher education inclusion advocate David Connor (2012) reminds those working with students with disabilities to view the student’s challenge and accommodations as part of a different, not deficient, learning process.
 It has been common knowledge among my colleagues at different universities that an accommodation is meant to provide nothing more than an equally accessible educational experience.
 When I have taught composition, I have never changed my grading standards from student to student, and none of my students with accommodations have wanted an easier experience than their classmates.
 The goal of providing accommodations for disabilities in a higher education setting is to open access and opportunity for all students.

-How can an online writing center open access and opportunity for all students?
+How does the Kaplan University Writing Center open access and opportunity for all students?
 Since we are tutors as part of academic support, there are no discussions of accommodations as instructors would see in a classroom setting, but there is a responsibility for all center staff to create equal opportunity and access for students with disabilities.
 Some of these possibilities were explored as part of a recent conference for academic support professionals.

 During the 90-minute exchange between panelists and participants, our panel discussed the tools we use in serving students with learning and other disabilities.
 Here are some of the best takeaways that come to my mind:

 - Approach the task of including students with disabilities from a standpoint of hospitality.
 Providing accommodations is not about extra work for instructors or easier assignments for students; rather, providing accommodations is about making space for learning.

 - As professionals involved in academic support, we should be aware of the Center for Disability Services.
 Keep up with the center by attending staff development presentations (or even student presentations) routinely, and make room for discussing the center’s services as part of teaching and tutoring where appropriate, like in the syllabus.